wunderio/drupal-project/docs/rollout-lando-to-ddev-upgrade.md

     └── config.yaml                         ← 🧠 Main DDEV configuration file (project type, name, router, php_version, etc.)
 ```

-## 3. Lando tooling -> DDEV commands
+## 4. Lando tooling -> DDEV commands

 #### The DDEV commands perform the same function as the toolings in Lando.
+They both allow adding custom commands e.g. lando syncdb.

-As DDEV is not configured in a single yaml-file, but instead in `.ddev`-folder, the integration of tooling is a bit different in DDEV than in Lando.
+As DDEV is not configured in a single yaml-file, but instead in .ddev-folder, the integration of tooling is a bit different in DDEV than in Lando.

-### 3.1 Commands in DDEV
+### 4.1 Commands in DDEV

 The commands are located in the `.ddev`-folder's `commands` subfolder.
 DDEV automatically generates 3 folders where you can create commands: `db`, `host` and `web`.